mapgears/pgrastertime/README.md

 # pgrastertime
-Script to load and manage PostGIS Raster with a time component
+Script to load and manage PostGIS Raster with a time component.

 # INSTALL